 - 2 tablespoons red lentils, washed

-- 2 3/4 cups vegetable stock, chicken stock, or 1/2 teaspoon vegetable bouillon stock powder dissolved in 2 3/4 cups water
+- 2 3/4 cups vegetable stock, homemade chicken stock, canned chicken broth, or 1/2 teaspoon vegetable bouillon stock powder dissolved in 2 3/4 cups water

 - 1. Heat the ghee or oil in a small nonstick saucepan.
 Add the onion and cook gently until golden, then add the ginger and garlic and stir for 40 to 60 seconds.
 Add the coriander, cumin, and salt and pepper and stir for 20 seconds.
 Add the carrots, lentils, and stock and bring to a boil.
 Cover, reduce the heat to medium-low, and simmer for 20 minutes.